tacosontitan/Hussy.Net/README.md

 - [What's the latest?](./resources/RELEASE_NOTES.md)
 - [Where are we going next?](./resources/ROADMAP.md)

+### 🔎 Review Samples

+There are several sample projects that actively demonstrate using Hussy.Net from the basics to solving common problems like the Fizz Buzz challenge.

 ### 🧪 Testing Snippets

 The `Hussy.Net.Terminal` project is the place to run your snippets written with Hussy.Net.
 To get started, fork the repository and clone it to your local machine.
 Then open the `Hussy.Net` solution and locate the `Program.cs` file under `Hussy.Net.Terminal`.
 It looks like this: